Skip to content

 What it is

 A tool-selection pattern where Claude discovers and chooses tools based on task intent, tool metadata, and iterative execution feedback.
+It involves a "planning" or "discovery" step where the model explicitly searches for the most relevant tool before attempting an execution.

 What problem it solves